cran/alakazam/README.md

 Contact
 -------------------------------------------------------------------------------

-For help and questions please contact the [Immcantation Group](mailto:immcantation@googlegroups.com) or use the [issue tracker](https://bitbucket.org/kleinstein/alakazam/issues?status=new&status=open).
+For help and questions, please contact the [Immcantation Group](mailto:immcantation@googlegroups.com) or use the [issue tracker](https://bitbucket.org/kleinstein/alakazam/issues?status=new&status=open).